nodos-dev/docs/docs/developing/reference/plugin-api.md

 ## `NodeContext`

 One instance per node in the graph.
 Override the callbacks you need; all have no-op defaults.
+The tables below are the surface; [Node lifecycle and callbacks](node-lifecycle.md) is the order the engine calls them in and the thread it calls them on.

 ```cpp
 struct PrintFloat : nos::NodeContext